 - Always remove the flange gently by pressing the skin away with one hand while slowly removing the flange with the other.

 - Redness on the skin in the exact same shape as the flange may mean that the person is having a negative reaction to it.
 An ET Nurse can help you find a solution.

 - For slight redness and irritation, Stomahesive® powder can be sprinkled on lightly (dust the excess away) and then sealed with a spray of no-sting barrier.
 These types of supplies are available from your local home health care store.

 If the stoma appears purple, blue, or grey/black in colour, the person should report to the nearest emergency room immediately.

-The company websites have some great information including booklets that talk more about each ostomy type and how to care for them.
-Websites include:
+You may find the following caregiving websites helpful.
+They have information about each ostomy type and how to care for them.